Elisabeth Cooke (She/Her)

 Student, Durham University

 Hello!
-I’m a Philosophy and Psychology student at Durham University, with academic interests in applied ethics, decision-making, and political philosophy.
+I’m a Philosophy student at Durham University, with academic interests in applied ethics, decision-making, and political philosophy.
 My broader aim is to use interdisciplinary research to drive measurable, socially meaningful change.
 My current research explores barriers to public transport adoption, with a view toward long-term policy implementation.
-This project brings together behavioural science, psychology, urban planning, and economics to contribute to more sustainable and inclusive transport policies.
-Professionally, I’m drawn to fields like consulting, public policy, and tech ethics - all spaces where rigorous thinking and real-world impact intersect.
-Whether through research or leadership, I hope to influence systems that improve people's lives.
-Outside of academics, I enjoy music, concerts, and learning languages, and occasionally (but unfortunately) philosophising.
+This project brings together behavioural science, psychology, urban planning, and design to contribute to more sustainable and inclusive transport policies.
+Outside of Laidlaw, I enjoy music, concerts, and learning languages, and occasionally (but unfortunately) philosophising.

 Devon Chandler